Invariance of non-vanishing of first $l^p$-cohomology under $L^q$-Measured Equivalence

 \subsection{Acknowledgements}

+I am very grateful to Prof. Romain Tessera for valuable discussions on this project.
+I would like to thank Weizmann Institute of Science, Israel and Indian Statistical Institute, Kolkata, where most of this work has been carried out and National Board for Higher Mathematics, India, for supporting this project financially.

-I am very grateful to Romain Tessera for suggesting me this problem and for valuable discussions on this project.
-I would like to thank Projet ANR-14-CE25-0004 GAMME for supporting me financially for conferences which helped me develop my knowledge on Geometric Group Theory and Measured Group Theory.
-I would also like to thank John M. Mackay for some helpful discussions during the visit to University of Bristol.
-I would like to thank Yongle Jiang for pointing out some of the typos.
+I would also like to thank Projet ANR-14-CE25-0004 GAMME for supporting me financially for conferences which helped me in developing knowledge in Geometric Group Theory and Measured Group Theory.
+I would like to thank Prof. Antoine Gourney for pointing out a missing reference.